Salomanuel/bookmarkulum/README.md

     But in order to have a `Site`, `#create_or_assign_site` has to be run before the validations.
     So, I have to find a way to validate first the `url`, process it (so it can have a `Site`) and only then run the validations for `belongs_to :site`

+## Time Management

+in hours

+1   generate simple app with a simple controller and add and set bootstrap
+1   generate, migrate Bookmark and Site models
+2   css
+2   deal with Bookmarks controller and create and set all the pages
+1   seed the database with Pokemons
+2   set up the URL parser
+1   deal with Bookmark model
+1   Site controller
+0.5 will_paginate
+1   search
+1   forms
+3   write tests (I lost a lot of time because I friend tried to explain me why I HAD to use FactoryBot)